Skip to content

 One way is to integrate VR with something you’re passionate about.
-For me, that’s supporting veterans.
-I joined Gilbane’s Military Advantage employee resource group, which was created to help veterans inside and outside Gilbane.
-To support our mission, we chose to focus our efforts on a single, non-profit organization, the Honor Flight, to maximize the value we could provide to veterans outside of Gilbane.
-With 142 Hubs and a mission to honor veterans from all Services, we realized we could support the Honor Flight from our offices across the country.
+Gilbane’s Military Advantage employee resource group was created to help veterans inside and outside Gilbane.
+To support our mission, we focused on a single, non-profit organization, the Honor Flight, to maximize the value we could provide to veterans outside of Gilbane.
+With 142 Hubs and a mission to honor veterans from all Services, we realized we could support the Honor Flight from our offices nationwide.

-So, this past February, Lucas and I flew to the National Honor Flight Summit in Baltimore, MD to share with Hubs across the country!
-With the support of Gilbane, the Military Advantage group, and many of our colleagues we now have a chance to impact countless Veterans around the country.
+So, this past February, Lucas flew to the National Honor Flight Summit in Baltimore, MD to share with Hubs across the country!
+With the support of Gilbane, the Military Advantage group, and many of our colleagues, we now have a chance to impact countless Veterans around the country.

 How can you make an impact on your community?